-Many clients wonder how we are able to ship these delicate pieces of equipment safely.
-Well... it's not easy.
-But we feel we have come close to mastering this art.
+You might be wondering how we're able to ship our collection of delicate vintage pieces of audio history safely.
+Well... it's not easy!
+But we feel we've come close to mastering this art.

-Sure - every once in a while UPS or FedEx will do something to a package that even an armored box could not survive.
-But these instances are few and far between, probably less than 0.5 percent.
+Sure - every once in a while UPS or FedEx will do something to a package that even an armored box couldn't survive!
+But these instances are few and far between and overall probably less than 0.5%.
 And we fully insure 100% of our packages and are familiar with starting and processing carrier insurance claims on your behalf should the need arise.

 All of our items are shrink-wrapped first to protect against moisture and abrasions.
-Pieces under 30 lbs will not usually need to be double boxed if done properly.
-We use several pieces of Instapack expanding foam packaging to nestle these pieces in a double-ply heavy-duty cardboard box, capable of holding at least twice the listed weight rating.
+Pieces under 30 lbs will not usually need to be double boxed if packed properly.
+We use several pieces of Instapack expanding foam packaging to nestle between your purchase in a double-ply heavy-duty cardboard box, capable of holding at least twice the listed weight rating.
 Boxes are then sealed on all sides with water activated paper tape lined with a fabric reinforcement.
-We’ve had some plastic clear tape fail in moist or hot environments, so this is a great solution.
-Sure the material costs quickly add up - but to us it's worth the extra expense and effort considering the precious cargo inside.
+We’ve had some plastic clear tape fail in moist or hot environments so this is a great solution.
+Sure the packaging material costs quickly add up, but to us it's worth the extra expense and effort considering your precious cargo inside.

-Items over 80 pounds, if we don’t have the original packaging, are safest traveling via freight.
-This is the same for speakers that are too large to box and ship safely.
+Items over 80 pounds (if we don’t have the original packaging) are safest traveling via freight.
+Same goes for speakers that are too large to box and ship safely.
 After shrink-wrap we begin protecting the item with heavy cardboard and Instapak expanding foam.
 We then strap the box to the pallet using strapping cord with crimped fasteners.
-Some items, such as speakers that have the proper holes, will actually be screwed down into a plywood sheet attached to the pallet providing extra strength (as detailed in the photos on this page).
+Some items such as speakers that have the proper holes will actually be screwed down into a plywood sheet attached to the pallet providing extra strength (as detailed in the photos on this page).

 We've had great success using freight services from several different carriers including Ward.
-Since the item sits on a pallet and is not tossed around, they tend to travel much safer than using a common carrier (UPS/FedEx) and we rarely have any damage.
-The only risk is being punctured by fork lift blade, but this is super rare and the heavy cardboard we use provides excellent protection.
+Since the item sits securely on a pallet and is not tossed around, they tend to travel much safer than using a common carrier such as UPS or FedEx, and we rarely experience damage.
+The only risk is being punctured by fork lift blade, but this is rare and the heavy cardboard we use provides excellent protection.